jonobr1/two.js/wiki/documentation/renderers/webgl/README.md

 <div class="properties">

-Associated WebGL program to render all elements from the scenegraph.
+Associated WebGL programs to render all elements from the scenegraph.

 </div>